friendly-bits/geoblocker-bash/README.md

 Suite of bash scripts with easy install and uninstall, focusing on reliability and fault tolerance.
 Fetches, parses and validates an ipv4 subnets whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
 Implements automatic update of the whitelist.
 Uses iptables.

-ip/subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+ip list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
 RIPE appears to store ip lists for countries in other regions as well, although I did not check every country in the world.

 Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
 For example, a server you run your CRM application on.